jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 ```

-## Modules, and Importing and Exporting Them
+## Modules, and Importing and Exporting Them with Webpack
+In order to use the below syntax's `import` and `export` keywords, you must install webpack within your development environment.
+[Learn more about Webpack](https://webpack.js.org/concepts/).

 Modules are used to organize JS code.
 Any JS code can be placed in a Module.
 Modules are usually organized into a folder called 'modules' within your project.
 Within that folder, files are placed to organize the code.
 Below, see an example of how a Module is created and used.

 **Example**